-You compiled code earlier.
-Now it's time to run that code.
+You compiled code for HPL-2.0 earlier.
+It's time to run that code.

-- 1. Go to the same directory as the HPL-2.0 binary with "cd ~/hpl-2.0/bin/icc\mkl". - 2.
-Compare the sample batch file, ranger.sh, with that of Section Constructing a Batch File.
-You want your job to use 16 cores, and your account for this class is 20100519HPC.
-Edit it so that it has the right account. - 3.
-Submit batch.sh using the qsub command.
-Remember its job id.
+- 1. Go to the same directory as the HPL-2.0 binary with "cd ~/hpl-2.0/bin/icc_mkl" or "cd ~/hpl-2.0/bin/pgi_acml", depending on which you built. - 2.
+There is a template for a batch file in both of those directories.
+Compare the template batch file, ranger.sh, with that of Section How to Construct a Batch File.
+You want your job to use 16 cores on 1 node.
+Edit the file so that it has the right account and choose a queue.
+Where can you find a list of available queues to choose one? - 3.
+Before you submit your job, look at the section How to Monitor a Job on Ranger to see what commands you will use to see whether your job is running. - 4.
+Submit ranger.sh using the qsub command.
+Remember its job id. - 5.
+Watch the job with qstat. - 6.

-- 4. Can you find detailed information on what directory it will run in using qstat?
-(Use Section Monitor a Job. - 5.
 Can you tell when it will run?
-Mostly, not, so can you tell how many jobs are waiting? - 6.
-On what node did it run? - 7.
+Mostly, not, so can you tell how many jobs are waiting? - 7.
 When the job finishes, do you see its output file in the same directory from which you submitted the file?

-4.7 Discussion: Why the Long Queue?
+4.6 Discussion: Why the Long Queue?